What Is Secondary Infertility?

 What happens when baby number two doesn't come easily... or at all?
-Here's what you need to know about the silent struggle of secondary infertility.
+Find out the causes of secondary infertility and how it's treated.

 If there was one thing Jennifer Chaves always wanted, it was to someday "give birth to a baby from my body."
 Chaves herself was adopted, but she hoped to have a biological connection to her own children.